dylanfisher/ci21/_agendas/week-13.md

 ### Homework
 - Continue to refine your Input/Output projects.
 Think about what technical components your project involves and come to class next week with a proof-of-concept prototype of this interaction.
   This could be the start of your design, or just a rough sketch showing what the basis of your input/output is.
-Let's try to identity tricky areas of your project so that we can work together to come up with a solution in code.
+Let's try to identify tricky areas of your project so that we can work together to come up with a solution in code.

 ---